Cphdat3sem2017f/SYS-Week3/README.md

-# SYS-Week3

-##Comparison of methods - Monday - 11th December 2017

-**Know**
+# Reflections after the project

+## Plan
+### Day 1 - Comparison of methods
+### Day 2 – Choice of methods
+### Day 3 – Areas of knowledge and Experiments
+### Day 4 – Report Writing and counselling
+### Day 5 – Report Writing and counselling

+## Learning objectives
-- characteristics of different classes of software development processes
+- know mportant criterias to apply when selecting software development method

-**Be able to**
+- know possible and appropprate ways to adjust established methods to specific situations-
+- know the difference between concrete and abstract knowledge
+- know how co-operation with end users can benefit when seeking knowledge in specific areas
+- know how knowledge can be obtained through experiments
-- compare XP, Scrum and UP on central aspects
+- be able to compare XP, Scrum and UP on central aspects
+- assess the importance of having knowledge in various areas
+- relate various areas of knowledge to activities in

+## Business competencies
+- be able to choose and adjust a method based on the concrete situation

 **Ressources**
 * Andersen et al: Professionel Development: chap 2.0-2.2, 3.2-3.3 (skip p.50-58)